TrueFi-Protocol/truefi-spec/TrueFi2.0.md

 ### Automatic Caulcation of Borrow Rates

 The main feature of Phase 5 is that all interest rates will be calcuated automatically.
 At the time of drawing down a line of credit, a borrower will be bucketed with other borrwers that have the same score.
-The smart contract called Rate Adjuster calculates the interest rates for both LOC and FTL.
+The smart contract called Credit Model calculates the interest rates for both LOC and FTL.

 ### Handling Defaults for Lines of Credit